LunarG/VulkanSamples/BUILD.md

 ## Linux Demos

 The demos executables can be found in the dbuild/demos directory.
-The demos use DRI 3 to render directly onto window surfaces.
 - vulkaninfo: report GPU properties
-- tri: a textured triangle
+- tri: a textured triangle (which is animated to demonstrate Z-clipping)
 - cube: a textured spinning cube

 ## Windows System Requirements